Management Assistance Grants

 The full application process includes the following:

-- Consultation with The Forbes Funds staff to determine fit and scope of a request for requests over $10,000.
-All requests require completion of an LOI.
+- Consultation with The Forbes Funds staff to determine fit and scope of a request.
+Please contact email@example.com to set up a meeting with The Forbes Funds staff.

 - Completion of a financial dashboard using The Forbes Funds' financial scan tool.
 The three most recent fiscal audits and current financial statements will be needed.